TheWicklowWolf/Syncify/readme.md

 ## Sync Schedule

-Use a comma-separated list of hours to search for new tracks (e.g. `2, 20` will initiate a video search at 2 AM and 8 PM).
+Use a comma-separated list of hours to search for new tracks (e.g. `2, 20` will initiate a search at 2 AM and 8 PM).
 > Note: There is a deadband of up to 10 minutes from the scheduled start time.